 |Price Cards and Tags|

-*Please note that there are certain criteria a flyer or leaflet must meet for the product to be zero-rated.
+*Please note that there are certain criteria regarding VAT on flyers.
+Leaflets must meet for the product to be zero-rated.
 There must be a significant amount of text on at least one side of the leaflet to ensure it is being printed as something to be read hand-held, as opposed to posting on a wall.
 As well as this it must be no larger than A4 and printed on paper no thicker than 230gsm stock.

 Are There Any Exceptions?